What is tuberculosis?

 Tuberculosis (TB) is a common, serious infection caused by bacteria called Mycobacterium tuberculosis.

-TB affects millions of people worldwide, particularly in developing countries
+TB affects millions of people worldwide, particularly in low-resource countries

 TB is spread by the coughs and sneezes of untreated infected people